mrajashree/Documents/PingIdPConfiguration.md

 For example this is the Attribute contract
 ![Attribute Contract IdP](https://github.com/mrajashree/Documents/blob/master/images/IdP-metadata-creation.png)

-and the corresponding fields for access control configuration
+and the corresponding fields for Rancher Access Control configuration attributes
 ![Rancher Access Control configuration attributes](https://github.com/mrajashree/Documents/blob/master/images/Rancher-Attributes.png)

 2. Complete the rest of the steps to generate metadata, export it and save as PingIdP_metadata.xml